Treatment for Bell’s Palsy in Palm Harbor, FL

 - Varying degrees of weakness or total paralysis on one side of the face

 - Facial droop, which causes difficulty in movement of the affected eye or side of the mouth

 - Pain in jaw or behind ear of the affected side

-- Fluctuation in the amount of tears or saliva produced
+- Fluctuation in the number of tears or amount of saliva produced

 - Increased sensitivity to sound of the affected ear